 Disadvantages of fleet insurance

-While there are a number of advantages to fleet insurance, it’s important to consider your individual business needs when deciding on this type of coverage, as well as some of the possible disadvantages:
+While there are several advantages to fleet insurance, it’s important to consider your business needs when deciding on this type of coverage, as well as some of the possible disadvantages:

 1. Risk calculation